 Understanding Your Insurance Coverage

 Check your insurance policy to understand the types of coverage you possess.
 Collision coverage can help pay for damages to your vehicle after an accident with an uninsured driver.
-Regardless of fault, this is optional coverage that pays for vehicle repairs.
+Regardless of fault, this is an optional coverage that pays for vehicle repairs.
 Medical payments coverage pays for your medical bills after an accident.
 Your health insurance may also be an option to help pay for your medical needs.

 Being involved in an accident with an uninsured driver can be a complicated maze to navigate with insurance companies.
 You need a lawyer who knows the laws of Georgia and can help you explore every option for compensation.
 Call the Fry Law team at 404-969-1284 to learn how we may be able to help you.